OlekSt/Hit-the-Slopes/README.md

 Images:
 - Background image was chosen to convey the idea about going skiing/snowboarding, featuring slopes, mountains, skiers.
 - Avatars for user were chosen for their looks as human interest in skiing/snowboarding or interests related to this recreational activity/sport.
-- Thumbnail for ski resorts were chosen featering mountains, ski lifts or skit cottages/huts to convey the idea of a ski resort.
+- Thumbnail for ski resorts were chosen featuring mountains, ski lifts or skit cottages/huts to convey the idea of a ski resort.

 ##### back to [top](#table-of-contents)